elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/microtasks.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Apart from Callback Queue, browsers have introduced one more queue which is “Job Queue”, reserved only for new Promise() functionality.
+  <div><strong>Interview Response:</strong> Apart from Callback Queue, browsers have introduced one more queue, the “Job Queue”, reserved only for new Promise() functionality.
 Asynchronous tasks need proper management.
-For that, the ECMA standard specifies an internal queue PromiseJobs, more often referred to as the “microtask queue” (V8 term).
+The ECMA standard specifies an internal queue PromiseJobs, more often referred to as the “microtask queue” (V8 term).
 So when you use promises in your code, you add .then() method, which is a callback method.
-These `thenable` methods are added to Job Queue once the promise has returned/resolved, and then gets executed.
-Notably, any code in the ScriptsJob will return prior to the return of a promise in the microtasks queue.
+These `thenable` methods are added to Job Queue once the promise has returned/resolved and then gets executed.
+Notably, any code in the ScriptsJob returns before the return of a promise in the microtasks queue.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />